-- GIS data used to produce all maps submitted as part of the application as detailed in Section 1.8.
-Only provide shapefiles.
-Do not provide geodatabases or aerial imagery raster data. - A spreadsheet listing all GIS data files, a file description, the source of the data, and the date when the data was collected or published.
+- GIS shapefiles or geodatabase that contains all the data used to produce all maps submitted as part of the application. - A spreadsheet listing all GIS data files, a file description, the source of the data, and the date when the data was collected or published. - Map files in ESRI ArcGIS .mxd or aprx format for all GIS maps in the application.